 For weight lifting

 After first slipping my foot into the Nobull trainers, I knew I couldn’t run in them.
 They’re just too flat.
 I really gave it my best shot, and left my house with the intention of running a 5K.
-But I’m training for a marathon in a few months and didn’t want to risk injury.
 The arches were barking no more than 400 meters in, and I was forced to turn around.
+Never again.

 For speed and agility

 I nearly wrote them off for anything dynamic after that.
 But to get them a fair shot, I threw in some squat jumps, box jumps, burpees, and speed skaters at the end of my strength workout.
 Because they’re lightweight, they were surprisingly easy to move around.
-And where shoes with more cushion would absorb some of the shock, they slow you down too.
+And where a shoe with more cushion would absorb some of the shock, this slows you down, too.
 The rigidity of the Nobull trainers helped me feel explosive and springy.

 Overall, these shoes are a great match for weightlifting, CrossFit, and HIIT.
-I’d be happy to wear them for a gym session, but I’d likely sub my typical warmup jog on the treadmill for some mobility work instead.
+I’m happy to wear them for a gym session, but when I do I sub my typical warmup jog on the treadmill for some mobility work instead.